dlenhart/recipeSTOR/README.md

 Old application I wrote approx. 2012 - 2014 timeframe.
 I believe I wrote this for my wife, who never used it.
 Written in vanilla PHP, before I started using frameworks.
 Some libraries are included in includes directory whom I don't know the authors .
 Stores food recipes, user management system, random recipes and more.
 JQUERY Mobile interface with custom CSS style.
 MySQL DB script included.
 Discovered on old server, stashing code for safe keeping =).

+Warning: This app is old, please don't use this on your production equipment!

 ## License

 MIT License